AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 in Mathematics

-In reflecting on the word " infinity,
+In reflecting on the word "infinity",

-fantasy of philosophical or theological directions, or a
+philosophical or theological directions, or a theoretical

-theoretical construction based on an incomprehensible
+construction based on an incomprehensible mathematical apparatus.

-, which was based on the analysis of real macroscopic objects and
+analysis of real macroscopic objects and later generalized to

-procedures for dealing with the concept of infinity as precisely
+with the concept of infinity as precisely as with the calculation

-as with the calculation of numbers in arithmetic.
+of numbers in arithmetic.

 Note:

-Mathematical symbol for infinity " ¥" (" horizontal
+Mathematical symbol for infinity "¥" ("horizontal

-eight ") is of ancient Greek origin and symbolizes a serpent
+eight") is of ancient Greek origin and symbolizes a serpent,

 mathematics in the 17th century by J.Wallis.